cmolina/cmolina.dev_eleventy-high-performance-blog/about/me.md

 templateClass: tmpl-home
 eleventyNavigation:
     key: About Me
+    order: 2
 ---
 _¡Hola!_ Welcome to my blog.
 This is a space where I write about the things I learn when doing software.
-Currently, I work as a software engineer for a living.
+Currently, I work as an independent software engineer.
 I like to write code that is simple to read and understand, although I like to delete code even more.

 However, there are other things that I like besides computers, and I wanted to expand a little in the next sections.

 In my spare time I enjoy spending time with my spouse Dani, my cat Punto, and with friends and family.
 I am also practicing some hobbies, here are the most recent.

 ## Audiobooks
 I love to listening to audiobooks, in particular those about self-help.
 My favorites ones are: